Keith Getty

+Overview

+Getty is a composer of Christian hymns.
+His song "In Christ Alone" is sung by an estimated 100 million people worldwide each year and was voted the third most popular hymn of all time in Britain on BBC's Songs of Praise.
+He has since written or published 38 of the top 500 songs sung in churches in the USA and UK as measured by CCLI.

+As a recording artist, Getty's album Confessio: Irish American Roots was nominated for a Grammy Award for Best Gospel Roots Album and he has received two GMA Dove Awards.
+Often considered an ambassador for hymns, he has performed at venues including Carnegie Hall, Kennedy Center for the Performing Arts, Royal Albert Hall, and Sydney Opera House.

+In 2017 Christianity Today described Getty and his wife Kristyn as "preeminent" hymn writers whose songs have "changed the way evangelicals worship."
+In 2018 Getty was named Officer of the Order of the British Empire by Elizabeth II for contributions to "Music and Modern Hymn Writing," making him the first contemporary church musician to receive this award.

+Getty and his wife also own and operate their own record label, touring and song publishing company known as Getty Music.
+The organization hosts an annual church music conference called Sing! in Nashville, TN, attended by over 7,000 people.
+The couple also co-founded a charitable non-profit, the Getty Music Foundation, to implement global educational initiatives.

 Early life

 Getty was born in Lisburn, Northern Ireland, to Helen Getty (née Irwin) and John Getty.
 He is the eldest of four children.

 Getty began making music at age 11, learning to play the classical guitar; at 12 years old he began playing the flute.
 During school, Getty was influenced by classical music, Irish music, and church music of all kinds.
 As a young adult, he studied music at St Chad's College, Durham University, graduating with his Bachelor of Arts in 1995.
 As a student, Getty completed special conducting opportunities at the Canford Summer School of Music and the Tanglewood Music Center in Massachusetts.
 Getty participated in a summer master class under Irish flautist Sir James Galway.

 Personal life

 Kristyn met Keith Getty in 2002 after being introduced by Kristyn's uncle, John Lennox.
 Kristyn was attending a nearby university and asked Getty for some musical advice.
 After dating for two years, the couple married on 16 June 2004.
 The couple have four children.

 Getty and his wife live between Portstewart, Northern Ireland and Nashville, Tennessee with their four daughters.